versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Producer.md

 Value          | Description
 -------------- | -------------
-"simple"       | A single RTP stream is sent with no spatial/temporal layers.
+"simple"       | A single RTP stream is received with no spatial/temporal layers.
-"simulcast"    | Two or more RTP streams are sent, each of them with one or more temporal layers.
+"simulcast"    | Two or more RTP streams are received, each of them with one or more temporal layers.
-"svc"          | A single RTP stream is sent with spatial/temporal layers.
+"svc"          | A single RTP stream is received with spatial/temporal layers.

 </div>